danielvarennikov/Compiler-front-end/README.md

 10)Working with while statements of the following type --> while(LITERAL_OF_TYPE_BOOLEAN_PREVIOUSLY_INITIALIZED) { YOUR_EXPRESSION } --> throws an error otherwise

+11)Checking for type mismatch after assigning values to variables

 -------------------------------------------------

 Feel free to use and ask me questions about it :)